Deeds101/CYBR8420-project/Use-Misuse_Case_Submission_Doc.md

 **Individual Contributions:**
 - Adam McAlpine (Atmcalpine): Developed Password Management Diagram, provided feedback on team-mate diagrams, aided in the development of the markdown document, and actively engaged in team discussions.
 - Kendra Herrmann (kdherrm88): Developed Email Tracker Diagram as well as provide feedback on teammate's diagrams.
 Assisted the team with markdown documentation and attended team meetings and engaged in discussion.
 - Ryan Thompson (DoomDragoon): Developed Diagram for database security.
-Provided feedback on issues and discussion.
-Scheedled additional team meetings for engaging collaboration and development of markdown document/review.
+Provided and received feedback on issues and discussions.
+Scheduled additional team meetings to facilitate engaging collaboration and development of diagrams and markdown document review.

 **Reflection:**